theresalca/Module-2-draft/docs/week3.md

-# Week 3: Generating Data to Test a Hypthesis
+# Week 3: Generating Data to Test a Hypothesis
 This week we are going to generate a data set to test our hypothesis.
 This will include more detailed data collection for analysis than last week's quick test.

 At the end of this week you should have a complete data set for the measured critical angle for two different masses.